 What’s the best ice cube tray to use?

 The one you already have is just fine.
-If you have an ice maker in your fridge and need to purchase an iced cube tray, consider one with a silicone bottom that allows you to easily pop out the cubes like this one:
+If you have an ice maker in your fridge and need to purchase an iced cube tray, consider one with a silicone bottom that allows you to easily pop out one or two cubes at a time like this one:

 Or an old fashioned stainless steel one with the lever that helps release the cubes like this one: